HEIG-VD-WEB/web-course/docs/courses/javascript/index.md

 fruits.splice(1, 0, 'Peach'); // Inserts 'Peach' at index 1
 ```

-We will learn more about arrays in the next chapter about Object-Oriented JavaScript.
+We will learn more about arrays in the next chapter about Object-oriented JavaScript.

 ### typeof Operator